DropD/alps_heisenberg_tinyvec/report/howto.md

 {T=2.2;}
 ```

+The graph to the left shows the magnetic susceptibility over a range of temperatures.
+The vertical line marks the value corresponding to the inverse critical temperature 1/Tc = 0.693035 listed in [1].
+The peak found experimentally is found at a slightly higher temperature, due to finite size effects.
+This is to be expected for small a lattice size of only 10.

 <img src="plot_chi.png" alt="magnetic susceptibility plot" width=45%/>
 <img src="plot_corr.png" alt="correlation function plot" width=45%/>

-The graph to the left shows the magnetic susceptibility over a range of temperatures.
-The vertical line marks the value found in ...
-TODO.
-The peak found experimentally is found at a slightly higher temperature as expected, due to finite size effects.
+The image to the right shows the pair correlations vs. distance.
+The overall curve of the three graphs is as expected, the minor peaks at certain distances are assumed to be artifacts of the lattice structure and were not further investigated.

+## References

+1. Computational Physics (p.
+85), M. Troyer, ETH Zuerich, 2005/2006

 ## API headers for reference